Apsd1109/apsd1109.github.io/_blogs/2023-10-xx-seeing-seven.md

 Before continuing on, I want to clarify by saying that the phrase, "a church" refers to a **local** church.
 That is, a particular group of Christians, gathered in a particular place, in a particular time.
 It's a specific group of people in a specific locality.
 On the other hand, "the church" refers to the **universal** church.
 That is, all of God's people around the world.

-Now you might refute the idea of belonging to a church, on the basis of it not being perfect, believing that you already in "the universal church", or believing that you can "be the church online", and therefore conclude that you don't need to belong to a church.
+Now you might refute the idea of belonging to a church, on the basis of it not being perfect, believing that you are already in "the universal church", or believing that you can "be the church online", and therefore conclude that you don't need to belong to a church.
 Such a view is erroneous.

 It's quite simple really.
 In the NT, we see lots of commands to Christians in a **local** church context.
 In other words, by not belonging to a local church, you are not fulfilling God's commands, and therefore you are disobedient!
 Yes, all Christians belong to God's **universal** church.
 Beautiful as it is, it is meant to be expressed in the **locality** of the gathered saints.
 Otherwise, the "universal" church ends up being a static people, never fulfilling what God has commanded His people (the exact opposite of the beauty of the universal church).